 The Author-Date style (sometimes called "Reference List" style): sources are cited using parenthetical in-text citation and full details are provided in a reference or works cited list.

 We are happy to help you with your research!
+Chat with us using the blue chat box in the right corner of your screen.

 Chicago Style Citation: Quick Guide